manthanguptaa/fitMe/README.md

 For development, you will need Node.js and a node global package, Yarn, installed in your environement.
 You also need to setup Firebase before running the project.
+You will also need to setup Firebase to be able to run the project.
+Without setting up the firebase you will just see white screen.

 ### Node
 - #### Node installation on Windows